rach7777/monax-may/content/explainers/smart_contracts.md

 ---

-layout: wide
+layout: single
-title:      "Learn | Smart Contracts"
+title:      "Smart Contracts"
 excerpt:    "What are Smart Contracts and why are these distributed logic gateways so cool?"
+categories:
+  - explainer
 tags:
   - contentcreators